someengineering/fixinventory/plugins/cleanup_untagged/README.md

 # resoto-plugin-cleanup_untagged
-Cleanup Untagged Plugin for Cloudkeeper
+Cleanup Untagged Plugin for resoto

 This plugin deletes cloud resources that are missing mandatory tags.